backmarket-oss/dac7/README.md

 ### Revised XML schema

-The [DGFiP specification v1.3][dgfip-cdc] :fr: is not compatible with the [OECD standard v1][oecd] on at least the following points:
+The [DGFiP specification][dgfip-cdc] :fr: is not compatible with the [OECD standard v1][oecd] on at least the following points: